open-tale/open-tale.github.io/pages/index.md

 Open Tale is a free and open source [Tabletop RPG][ttrpg] system that separates mechanics from narratives, leaving the story completely open for creation.
-It is released under the [Apache License 2.0][apache], granting the community the freedom to fork, tweak and publish new versions.
+It is released under the [Apache License 2.0][apache], granting the community the freedom to fork it, tweak it and publish new versions.

 [**Go to the Open Tale documentation pages.**](docs)